Library and Main Index

 Confirmation of the fact that these BROWNs are our BROWNs is found in the 1819 Randolph County, NC, Estate Papers of Thomas STILLWELL.
 This case names all of them except John BROWN.
 See the Abstract of 1819 Randolph County, NC, Estate Papers of Thomas STILLWELL.

 William BROWN first appears on the 1768 Rowan County, NC, Tax List of John Ford, which area is now in Davidson County, NC.
 This List is important because it identifies our William BROWN living in the Flat Swamp Creek and Lick Creek area of southern present-day Davidson County, NC.
-This is the same area where referenced in the land deeds for his son James BROWN, and surrounding neighbors.
+This is the same area referenced in the land deeds for his son James BROWN, and surrounding neighbors.
 See Maps.
 This List is also important because it contains a number of individuals whose surnames match those of men who either married 3 of William's daughters (ROBISON, ELLIOTT and HENDRICKS), or his son William BROWN (DAVIS), or who may be related to some of his descendents through his son, James BROWN (FELPS, HUGHES and WILLIAMS).
 See the 1768 Rowan County, NC, Tax List of John Ford.

 It appears from analysis of information of his children and grandchildren that William BROWN had connections with the present-day area of Randolph County (created 1779), North Carolina, and may also have had connections with Johnston County (1746), North Carolina.
 He may also have connections to the Vermont and Pennsylvania areas.
 It is also important to note that our Scotch Brown families living on the east side of the Yadkin River (Lexington-Denton area) in old Rowan County (1753~1822+) are not to be confused with the German Michael Braun (Brown) families living on the west side of the Yadkin River (Salisbury area).